Am I required to wear a face mask?

 Yes.
-The Pavilion Café is open Friday through Sunday, 11:00 am–2:00 pm.
-We offer grab-and-go sandwiches, a daily soup, and beverages.
+The Pavilion Café is open Tuesday through Sunday, 11:00 am–2:00 pm.
 You may also bring your own picnic.
 Please carry out all refuse.

 What should I do with my trash?

 Please take your trash when you leave.
 If you must deposit your trash, there are waste receptacles in the Picnic House in the Visitor Parking Lot.